 Thirsting blades.
 Another good trait increasing damage due to unstacking increased damage from Chaos strike

 Revolving blades.
 Another good trait improving Blade dance

 Seething power.
 A trait with interesting mechanic which is granting some damage growth.
 A bit worse than the previous traits.

 There is also a worth attention Chaotic transformation trait.
 Besides of improving damage of Demon’s bite when using Metamorphosis this trait also refreshes cooldown of Eye beam and Blade dance.
 You need only one of such trait because of cooldown renewal since the damage improvement here is not important.

-Also there is a common trait Treacherous covenant which is equally good as the best traits of DH.
-You can use chart on herodamage.com or go on raidbots.com to see the best stats for your character.
+You can use chart on herodamage.com or go on raidbots.com to simulate the best traits your character has.

 For addon AzeritePowerWeights: